2013–14 FK Austria Wien season

 The 2013–14 FK Austria Wien season was the 102nd season in club history.
-Austria Wien will participate, in the Bundesliga; the Austrian Cup; and the UEFA Champions League, where they began in the third qualifying round.
+Austria Wien participated in the Bundesliga, the Austrian Cup, and the UEFA Champions League, where they began in the third qualifying round and reached the group stage.

 Background

 Background information

 Austria Wien won the 2012–13 Bundesliga.
 As champions, Austria Wien entered the third qualifying round of the UEFA Champions League.
 Austria Wien also participated in the Bundesliga and the Austrian Cup.
 Peter Stöger left Austria Wien to become head coach of German 2.
 Bundesliga club 1.
 FC Köln on 11 June.
 Nenad Bjelica succeeded Stöger on 17 June.
 The players reported for pre–season on 18 June.